Faust0z/LibraryManagementAPI/README.md

-A simple Book Library REST API that implements the Spring Boot and the Spring Security frameworks to manage users, books and loans in a modern and secure way.
+A simple Book Library REST API that implements the Spring Boot and the Spring Security frameworks to manage users, books and loans in a modern and secure way using the specified Controller-Service-Repository indicated by Spring.
+For security, the project includes Spring Security with a JWT implementation.
+Users receive a JWT token when reaching the auth/login endpoint with correct credentials.
+JWTs expire after 24hs
 Done in Spring 3.5.7, Java 21 and Maven with a local h2 database.

 ### Business rules